3 - 24/7 Service Guard for Custom Metrics

 Enable 24/7 Service Guard

-Select this option to enable 24/7 Service Guard.
+Select this check box to enable 24/7 Service Guard.

 Click Submit.
-The Custom Metrics 24/7 Service Guard is added.
+The Custom Metrics 24/7 Service Guard verification is added.

 To see the running 24/7 Service Guard analysis, click Continuous Verification.